Embedded Knowledge and Library Specialist Roles within Primary Care Training Hubs. Evaluation of the vanguard pilot 2021 – 2023.

 3. Primary Care Leaders are asked to promote digital knowledge resources including BMJ Best Practice, the national clinical decision support tool, and to work closely with their local NHS knowledge and library services.

-4. At least one dedicated librarian/ knowledge specialist is appointed into primary care to underpin the use of evidence, upskill teams to use digital knowledge resources and facilitate knowledge sharing to inform productivity and innovation.
+4. At least one dedicated librarian/ knowledge specialist is appointed into each primary care hub to underpin the use of evidence, upskill teams to use digital knowledge resources and facilitate knowledge sharing to inform productivity and innovation.
 ICBs and Primary Care Networks are invited to work with the local knowledge service as part of their workforce planning.

 Patient outcomes / Enhancing experience of care